grigorovich-sergey/sandbox/script-quantum-talk.md

 Become a chemist who understands quantum simulation.

-A computer scientist working on algorithms.
+A computer scientist working on quantum algorithms.

 A mathematician working on complexity.

 Then quantum becomes a powerful specialization built on top of a deep discipline.

 So, even if the quantum advantage is late for the party, you have your classical job.
 And when it comes to utility stage, you are already ahead of the majority of your collegues.
+***
 It make even more sense because quantum computers will not work by themselves in isolation: everything that can be done classically - will be done classically.

 The real place for the future quantum computer is inside the classical cluster, as dedicated subsystem of the hybrid machine.
 So, you will need a deep classical domain knowledge anyways.